dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 shp2pgsql -d -s ${original_projection}:${new_projection} -d ${shapefile} ${schema}.${table} | psql

 ```
 With this version someone can better surmise what is being done.
-Though, everytime you want to load
+Everytime you want to load
 your data you have to change the filename in the script.
 It also checks if the table already exists
 in the database so the command can be used to reload data.